LoopKit/LoopWorkspace/docs/tidepool-sync-2026-05-11.md

 - **Lokalise translations:** `InsulinType.swift` lost DIY's detailed insulin descriptions in favor of Tidepool's simpler combined Fiasp/Lyumjev case.
 Next Lokalise pull should repopulate.

+---

+## 5. Upgrading is a one-way operation (Core Data)

+**You cannot revert to `dev` after upgrading to the sync build.**

+The shared LoopKit Core Data store (glucose, dose, carb, dosing decisions — all in one `Model.sqlite` in the app group) is migrated forward from **Modelv4** to **Modelv6** on first launch of the sync build. `dev` only ships model versions up to **Modelv4** (it has no v5/v6 model), and Core Data migrations are forward-only, so a `dev` build cannot open a v6 store: `addPersistentStore` fails and `PersistenceController` lands in an `.error` state.

+Consequences of going back to `dev` after upgrading:
+- `dev`'s data stores won't load — the app is non-functional (no cached glucose/dose/carb, looping won't run).
+- The v6 data is **not** wiped from disk, so reinstalling the sync build reads it again.
+- To actually use `dev` again you must delete + reinstall it, which wipes the local cache;
+  it then rebuilds from HealthKit (the long-term history lives there, not in this store).

+This is inherent Core Data forward-migration behavior, not specific to any one change.

+**Forward migration preserves insulin data.** The v4→v6 mapping originally dropped the old single `value` attribute (auto-generated, name-based mappings had no destination), zeroing cached bolus/basal amounts and understating IOB. `CachedInsulinDeliveryObjectMigrationPolicy` now copies `value` → `deliveredUnits` (and `programmedUnits` for boluses); basal *rates* already carry over via `scheduledBasalRate`/`programmedTempBasalRate`.
+Note this only fixes the forward path — installs that already migrated on a build *without* the policy have already-dropped values that this cannot recover (they read as 0).